 The tasks to be done is varied and ranges from harvesting olives to tending to animals, to maintaining and developing the farm facilities.
 At the farm all the volunteers follow ours professional workers with their duties, learning and helping works like gardening, animals tending , fruits and olives picking etc, following all the health and safety regulations.

-We would love to have volunteers who enjoy volunteering with our son Emanuel.
+We would love to have volunteers who enjoy volunteering with our son Emanuel, who is an adult person.
 This would include simple tasks that teach independence (not physically demanding).
 Emanuel has a rare Sindrome called Sotos and he likes when people are in the house, building relationships.. he is a very good artist As a result, this request requires special attention and volunteers who are understanding and feel comfortable.

 Italian, French, English, Spanish